 As explained earlier (1a), the term 'Maternity leave' is not used in Australia for the national statutory entitlements to unpaid Parental leave or Parental leave payments.
-It is still used in some instances in employer-paid schemes but (as noted above) take-up estimates are precluded by data limitations.
+It is still used in some instances in employer-paid schemes (though the language of primary and secondary carer leave, rather than maternity and paternity leave, has been common but is also now changing).
+However, (as noted above) take-up estimates are precluded by data limitations.